addison-ch/addison-ch/README.md

 ### Hi there 👋
-- 🦁 I'm a second yeaer computer science student interested in web development and natural language processing
+- 🦁 I'm a second year computer science student interested in web development, natural language processing, and firmware!
 - 🌱 I’m currently learning more about TypeScript, Flutter/Dart, and Embedded C
 - 🗿 I enjoy swimming, playing basketball, and practicing my 40L Tetris sprint in my free time